Main field of studyReligious Studies

 At least a passing grade in the course Religious Studies - History of Religions, Thesis, 15 HE credits, or the equivalent.
 In addition to the above, documented knowledge in Swedish and English is required, equivalent to the general entry requirements for first-cycle studies.

 On completion of the course, the student should be able to:

-- independently identify and formulate an issue in the history of Christianity and examine it independently in the form of a thesis by means of the theory and method traditions of the discipline
+- independently formulate an issue in the subject areas of history of religions or religious anthropology, and with scientific approach examine it by means of the theories and method traditions of the discipline.

 Teaching and working methods

 The course consists of three parts.
 The first and the second modules comprise 7.5 HE credits each and run in parallel during the first part of the semester.

 In the first module, the teaching is seminar-based.
 The student should be well prepared for the seminars, and participate actively and constructively in the seminar discussions.